 Alarum Technologies Ltd. (ALAR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Alarum Technologies Ltd. ("Alarum" or the "Company") (NASDAQ: ALAR ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Alarum Technologies Ltd. ("Alarum" or the "Company") (NASDAQ: ALAR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ALARUM TECHNOLOGIES LTD. (ALAR), CLICK HERE BEFORE APRIL 15, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?